suba-suresh/weather-web-app/README.md

 # Sun Clouds Rain

 Sun Clouds Rain is a site that is targetted towards chiildren to look up the weather for a given location - with the current day and a further 5 days weather forecast shown for the location entered.
 The experience also includes a game Sun Clouds Rain, which is similar to Rock Paper Scisssors but using the Weather.
-The computer picks some random Weather, which is then compared against each of the six days of weather shown and a winner is shown.
+The computer picks some random Weather, which is then compared against each of the six days of weather shown and a winner is identified and shown.

 ![Responsive Mockup](./assets/suppdocs/SunCloudsRain.pdf)